 All examinations are pass mark set.
 The Refraction Certificate OSCE is pass mark set using the Hofstee method.
-All questions are reviewed in the light of performance and modified accordingly.
-All examinations are pass mark set.
 The pass mark setting methods quoted are subject to change at any time at the discretion of the College.

 Candidates are required to pass the OSCE.
 If awarded a fail, candidates must re-sit the entire examination, even if a pass was previously achieved in any station.